Albanian Riviera Road Trip on the SH8: A Breathtaking Drive from Vlorë to Sarandë via Llogara Pass

 The SH8 is fully paved and in decent condition throughout, but it still requires attention and a calm, patient approach.
 Tight bends, steep descents, and unpredictable drivers mean safety comes down to focus and good habits behind the wheel.

 Keep speeds low, particularly before blind corners or village entrances.
 If you’re driving downhill from Llogara, engine braking is crucial—overheated brakes are one of the most common mistakes on this route.
-Make sure your car insurance is comprehensive, as mountain animals can appear suddenly on the road, especially near villages or forested bends.
+Make sure your car insurance is comprehensive, as mountain animals can appear suddenly on the road – as you see on my video above- , especially near villages or forested bends.
 Let locals overtake you, and don’t feel pressured to match their pace.

 Goats walking across the SH8 road in the Albanian Riviera near Llogara Pass